Frequently Asked Questions - FAQ

 What kind of training will PA CareerLink® fund?

 PA CareerLink® of Pittsburgh/Allegheny County may fund training that leads to gainful employment in a local High Priority Occupation, (HPO).
 The Department of Labor and local Workforce Investment Boards determines the HPOs in our area.
 Exceptions to the occupations in demand criteria must identify the occupation for which training is to occur, the reason for requesting an exception and documented evidence of employment.
 Your Employment Specialist can provide guidance.
+A list of state approved training programs can be found here.

 My caseworker/counselor recommended this program, how do I get started?